-Despite the challenges, the employees of your Company continued the tradition of volunteering their time towards people were impacted by our initiative Exide Kaushal for empowerment.
+Despite the challenges, the employees of your Company continued the tradition of volunteering their time towards various social initiatives as part of Project Jyotirmoy.
+This voluntary initiative helped us to increase the impact and bring smiles on the faces of the beneficiaries.